Pacific Explorer accidents and incidents

 |November 2008||Crew / Passenger Crimes|

-(MS Dawn Princess) In November 2008, during a Transpacific relocation cruise from from USA to Australia (San Francisco to Sydney), three incidents lead to passengers being forcibly evicted from the vessel.
+(MS Dawn Princess) In November 2008, during a Transpacific relocation cruise from the USA to Australia (San Francisco to Sydney), three incidents lead to passengers being forcibly evicted from the vessel.
 First, 2 female passengers were removed for shoplifting in the boutique shop.
 Later, 2 male passengers were removed after assaulting a crew.
 Then another 2 male passengers were removed for altercation (fight) in the laundry room.

 |June 2008||Cruise Illness / Norovirus Outbreaks|